 Being Exclusive: Four words: Philippe.
 Lafforgue.
 La.
 Maison.

-FOMO (Fear Of Missing Out) Frenzy: Yeah, YOLO yada-yada-yada, but it looks like someone’s taking “live every day like it’s your last,” a little literally.
+FOMO Frenzy: Yeah, YOLO yada-yada-yada, but it looks like someone’s taking “live every day like it’s your last,” literally.
 I’m going to go out on a limb and say you’re not alone in your dream to do it all, but life passing you by seems to be the least of your problems.
 The reality is you’re probably already running right past it.
 Honestly, unless you’re bent on a burn-out, cut back on the coffee and calm down; press pause for a second, soak it, in and savor the sweetness.
 For real, forget frantic and make the move from zoom to zen.

 Jora, Joota, Jewelry: First of all, how the heck do you fund this habit?
-Second, even though fashion isn’t my forte, I say you ease up on the outfits and save the head-to-toe for Halloween, sister.
+Second, even though fashion isn’t my forte, you need to ease up on the outfits and save the head-to-toe for Halloween, sister.
 A little mix and match lightens the load and the look.
 Out with awkwardly over-done and in with effortlessly understated.
 Do it, dammit!
 Kick the costume and kill ‘em with confidence.

 Crass Cat-fights: Politics are passé, my pets.
 Drama-driven sixteen year olds are quite capable of sustaining the ceaseless scandal cycle so, let’s leave the loud-mouthing to the little ones.